 Southwest of Innsbruck and Landeck, the Ischgl area of the Silvretta Ski Arena is an amazing area for snowboarding and partying.
-There are 62 pistes totalling 238km of groomed runs, plenty of off-piste terrain and 1,066m of vertical served by 45 lifts.
+There are 62 pistes totalling 238km that are served by 45 lifts with a maximum descent of 1400m.
+Plus, there is plenty of off-piste terrain and ski routes to explore.

 The Silvretta Ski Arena links Ischgl with the Samnaun Ski Area in Switzerland.
 If you purchase the right kind of lift, your pass may also be good at the nearby bus-connected ski areas of Galtur, Kappl and See.
 The area is known to be good for solid intermediates and experts.
 The main terrain park is the Boarders Paradise Park that has kickers, boxes, a quaterpipe and halfpipe.

 If you are looking for challenge, make sure to check out the black Pardatschgrat which runs back into Ischgl with stretches through glades (one of the few gladed areas).
 Also, there are some nice freeriding stretches off the Palinkopf lift down to Fimbatal, off Greispitz and the challenging Hollenkar face down the steeps to the Hollenkar valley.